 Mr. Dowdy is actively involved in the firm’s pro bono work.
 His contributions include filing petitions for certiorari in the United States Supreme Court on behalf of a whistleblower who uncovered Medicare fraud and homeless citizens being denied access to municipal services.
 He also submitted an influential amicus brief in the Massachusetts crime lab scandal case and has contributed briefing on other matters of public interest.

-Mr. Dowdy holds an AV Preeminent Peer Review Rating™ from Martindale-Hubbell®, a listing for Commercial Litigation in The Best Lawyers in America® in 2023 and the five years immediately preceding, and a designation as a North Carolina "Super Lawyer" from 2021 to 2023 and a North Carolina "Rising Star" from 2012 to 2018 by Super Lawyers magazine.
+Mr. Dowdy holds an AV Preeminent Peer Review Rating™ from Martindale-Hubbell®, a listing for Commercial Litigation in The Best Lawyers in America® in 2024 and the six years immediately preceding, and a designation as a North Carolina "Super Lawyer" from 2021 to 2023 and a North Carolina "Rising Star" from 2012 to 2018 by Super Lawyers magazine.
 He was a featured speaker at the fiftieth anniversary of the North Carolina Court of Appeals and the class speaker of thirtieth class of Leadership Raleigh.
 In 2014, Kilpatrick Townsend awarded him its “Embracing Our Values Award” for extraordinary pro bono and community service efforts.
 His prior firm awarded him its Renaissance Associate Award for extraordinary achievement in client service, training, pro bono, marketing, recruiting, and mentoring.
 He is a 2010 graduate of the prestigious Trial Academy of the International Association of Defense Counsel.

 Served as lead trial and appellate counsel for defendants in a class actions alleging, inter alia, violations of the Telephone Consumer Protection Act, the West Virginia Consumer Credit and Protection Act, and other federal and state laws.